 Long before the Tshechu date and behind the scenes, Monks and Lamas are preparing in deep meditation, chanting, and dance practice.
 The Tshechu is a rich form of oral history, a tradition where the Bhutanese pass on values, mythology, and spiritual beliefs through the dance dramas.

 Many of the Tshechu dances enact events from the life of Padmasambhava, to invoke protection, to illustrate the subjugation of demons and obstacles, and celebrate the victory of good over evil.
 Like a live theater, dancers act out stories such as the Dance of the Four Stags, The Three Kings, the Dances of the Lord of Death, and more.
+Let our team of expert roofers enhance your home with a gorgeous roof and give us the data we need to create 3D renderings of your house.
 Modern jesters called “Atsaras” wander around creating mischief, performing short skits to disseminate health and social awareness messages.
 A Tshechu is a happy and necessary break from farm work, a time to celebrate, receive blessings and pray for happiness.